10 Steps To A Successful 2021 Ecommerce Holiday

 4. Test New Campaign Types

-- TrueView for Action (TV4A) Campaigns on YouTube: We’re seeing very strong ecommerce results for those clients who are doing TV4A campaigns on YouTube through Google Ads.
+Video for Action Campaigns on YouTube: We’re seeing very strong ecommerce results for those clients who are running the Video for Action campaigns (a new version of the TrueView for Action campaign) on YouTube through Google Ads.
 These campaigns are goal-focused — whether for leads or sales — and use a call-to-action in the ad.
+Further, 47% of US shoppers watch online product videos prior to making a purchase, per a Google/Ipsos retail study, Feb 2019.

-- Discovery Campaigns: Google’s answer to social media, Discovery campaigns have shown interesting results for clients, even ecommerce clients, especially when coupled with remarketing lists.
+Discovery Campaigns: Google’s answer to social media, Discovery campaigns have shown interesting results for clients who have a heavy mobile presence, especially when coupled with remarketing lists.

 5. Plan to Increase Your Spend

-Think about what kind of increased budgets you want — but since this isn’t a typical year, be flexible with your budgets and prepare to increase them even more if necessary to accommodate the extra traffic.
-You should start to increase your ad spend now if you haven’t already.
+Think about what kind of increased budgets you want — but be flexible with your budgets and prepare to increase them even more if necessary to accommodate the extra traffic.
+You should start to increase your ad spend starting in early October gradually.

-In addition to budget increases you make now, I highly recommend boosting budgets — and even doubling, in some cases — starting on Thanksgiving.
-Make sure you watch the ad spend closely through the rest of December, revisiting the calendar with peak search days above.
+Make sure you watch your ad spend closely through December, revisiting the calendar with peak search days above.

 6. Think Post-Holiday Sales

-We can read all of the predictions available, but the truth is that no one really knows exactly how the 2020 holiday shopping season will go.
-We do know that coming up with a plan using the steps listed above will give you the best chance to take advantage of the large number of online shoppers coming your way.
+2020 exceeded all expectations, even during the pandemic.
+We can read all of the predictions available, but the truth is that no one really knows exactly how the 2021 holiday shopping season will go.
+We do know that coming up with a plan using the ten steps listed above will give you the best chance to take advantage of the large number of online shoppers coming your way.